Laraine Ashpole, Q Med.

 Some of the projects he managed are: ADR Mediation Centre Mitrovica, which he managed for more than 4 years together with CSSP, in Kosovo; Bridging the Divide,M-M@G Project - an online web magazine which reported stories from conflicting areas in Balkans, in three languages; Business Advisory Center Mitrovica, which helped create more than 50 Small and Medium Enterprises (SMEs); Support for Kosovo Young Leaders Program, where he trained youth from 7 municipalities in Basic Negotiation Skills.

 He is an Alumni of International Institute for Political and Economic Studies 2008, organized by George Washington University, Washington DC and The Fund for American Studies.
 He is a volunteer for ADR Institute of BC where he assists in organizing ADRBC Symposium 2019.
-He is passionate reader and likes sightseeing.
+He is a passionate reader and likes sightseeing.

 Patricia Lane, J.D., C.Med., C. Arb., Cert.
 Fam.
 Arb., PC